borisdj/EFCore.BulkExtensions/README.md

 Additionally **BulkInsert** and **BulkInsertOrUpdate** methods can have optional argument **BulkConfig** with bool properties:<br>
 `{ PreserveInsertOrder, SetOutputIdentity }`.<br>
 Default behaviour is { false, false } and if we want to change it, BulkConfig should be added explicitly with one or both properties set to true.
+This argument can be used when PK has Identity (usually *int* type with AutoIncrement), while if PK is Guid(sequential) created in Application there is no need for it.
 ```csharp
 context.BulkInsert(entitiesList, new BulkConfig { PreserveInsertOrder = true, SetOutputIdentity = true});
 context.BulkInsertOrUpdate(entitiesList, new BulkConfig { PreserveInsertOrder = true });
 ```
-**PreserveInsertOrder** makes sure that entites are inserted to Db as they are ordered in entitiesList, when PK has Identity (usually *int* type with AutoIncrement).<br>
+**PreserveInsertOrder** makes sure that entites are inserted to Db as they are ordered in entitiesList.<br>
 However for this to work Id column needs to be set for the proper order.<br>
 For example if table already has rows, let's say it has 1000 rows with Id-s (1:1000), and we now want to add 300 more.<br>
 Since Id-s are generated in Db we could not set them, they would all be 0 (int default) in list.<br>